PVH (NYSE:PVH) Releases Q1 2022 Earnings Guidance

-PVH has been the topic of several recent research reports.
-Piper Sandler lifted their price objective on PVH from $137.00 to $145.00 and gave the stock an overweight rating in a report on Thursday, December 2nd.
-Bank of America raised their target price on PVH from $136.00 to $156.00 and gave the stock a buy rating in a research report on Thursday, February 17th.
-Deutsche Bank Aktiengesellschaft raised their target price on PVH from $123.00 to $125.00 and gave the stock a hold rating in a research report on Friday, December 3rd.
-Telsey Advisory Group cut their target price on PVH from $140.00 to $120.00 and set an outperform rating for the company in a research report on Thursday, March 24th.
-Finally, Morgan Stanley cut their target price on PVH from $134.00 to $122.00 and set an overweight rating for the company in a research report on Friday, December 3rd.
-One research analyst has rated the stock with a sell rating, eight have issued a hold rating, eight have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
-According to data from MarketBeat, PVH currently has a consensus rating of Buy and a consensus target price of $119.56.
+PVH (NYSE:PVH – Get Rating) last issued its quarterly earnings data on Tuesday, March 29th.
+The textile maker reported $2.84 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $2.00 by $0.84.
+The business had revenue of $2.43 billion during the quarter, compared to analysts’ expectations of $2.38 billion.
+PVH had a return on equity of 14.34% and a net margin of 10.40%.
+The company’s revenue for the quarter was up 16.3% on a year-over-year basis.
+During the same quarter in the previous year, the firm posted ($0.38) EPS.
+Sell-side analysts anticipate that PVH will post 9.09 earnings per share for the current fiscal year.

-The firm also recently disclosed a quarterly dividend, which will be paid on Wednesday, March 30th.
-Investors of record on Friday, March 11th will be given a $0.038 dividend.
-The ex-dividend date of this dividend is Thursday, March 10th.
-This is a positive change from PVH’s previous quarterly dividend of $0.04.
-This represents a $0.15 annualized dividend and a dividend yield of 0.18%.
-PVH’s payout ratio is currently 2.15%.
+A number of research firms recently weighed in on PVH.
+StockNews.com began coverage on PVH in a report on Thursday, March 31st.
+They issued a strong-buy rating for the company.
+Zacks Investment Research cut PVH from a hold rating to a sell rating and set a $89.00 price target for the company. in a report on Monday, March 28th.
+Wells Fargo & Company reduced their price target on PVH from $95.00 to $90.00 and set an equal weight rating for the company in a report on Tuesday.
+Bank of America upped their price target on PVH from $136.00 to $156.00 and gave the stock a buy rating in a report on Thursday, February 17th.
+Finally, Morgan Stanley cut PVH from an overweight rating to an equal weight rating and reduced their price target for the stock from $122.00 to $89.00 in a report on Thursday, March 31st.
+One analyst has rated the stock with a sell rating, ten have issued a hold rating, seven have given a buy rating and one has assigned a strong buy rating to the stock.
+According to data from MarketBeat.com, the stock has an average rating of Hold and an average price target of $109.82.

-A number of large investors have recently added to or reduced their stakes in the business.
-NewEdge Advisors LLC acquired a new position in PVH during the 4th quarter worth approximately $240,000.
-Deutsche Bank AG boosted its holdings in shares of PVH by 4.6% in the 4th quarter.
-Deutsche Bank AG now owns 112,656 shares of the textile maker’s stock valued at $12,014,000 after buying an additional 4,915 shares during the last quarter.
-Thrivent Financial for Lutherans boosted its holdings in shares of PVH by 185.1% in the 4th quarter.
-Thrivent Financial for Lutherans now owns 90,209 shares of the textile maker’s stock valued at $9,625,000 after buying an additional 58,568 shares during the last quarter.
-Glenmede Trust Co.
-NA acquired a new stake in shares of PVH in the 4th quarter valued at approximately $1,432,000.
-Finally, Metropolitan Life Insurance Co NY boosted its holdings in shares of PVH by 16.4% in the 4th quarter.
-Metropolitan Life Insurance Co NY now owns 8,117 shares of the textile maker’s stock valued at $866,000 after buying an additional 1,146 shares during the last quarter.
-99.58% of the stock is owned by hedge funds and other institutional investors.
+Several hedge funds have recently bought and sold shares of the company.
+GAM Holding AG grew its position in PVH by 10.0% in the fourth quarter.
+GAM Holding AG now owns 79,411 shares of the textile maker’s stock worth $8,469,000 after acquiring an additional 7,200 shares during the period.
+Barclays PLC grew its position in PVH by 136.9% in the fourth quarter.
+Barclays PLC now owns 172,249 shares of the textile maker’s stock worth $18,371,000 after acquiring an additional 99,552 shares during the period.
+Squarepoint Ops LLC purchased a new position in PVH in the fourth quarter worth approximately $215,000.
+CIBC World Markets Inc. purchased a new position in PVH in the fourth quarter worth approximately $203,000.
+Finally, Millennium Management LLC grew its position in PVH by 38.5% in the fourth quarter.
+Millennium Management LLC now owns 10,180 shares of the textile maker’s stock worth $1,086,000 after acquiring an additional 2,828 shares during the period.
+Institutional investors and hedge funds own 99.58% of the company’s stock.

 PVH Corp. engages in the design and marketing of branded dress shirts, neckwear, sportswear, jeans wear, intimate apparel, swim products, handbags, footwear, and other related products.
 It operates through the following segments: Calvin Klein North America, Calvin Klein International, Tommy Hilfiger North America, Tommy Hilfiger International, Heritage Brands Wholesale, and Heritage Brands Retail.